mhweiner/autorel/README.md

 - Less broken builds and more time to focus on your code!

 [Read our FAQ on why you should use `autorel` and how it compares to other tools](docs/faq.md)

+> - Currently only has built-in support for `GitHub` and `NPM`, but you can write your own scripts to support other systems and languages.
+> - Currently Linux and MacOS only.
+If you need Windows support, please open an issue or PR.

 ## Table of Contents